HomeVertebratesSloth

 Folivora

 Sloths are medium-sized mammals best known for their remarkably slow movements, a trait that inspired their name.
-They are uniquely adapted to life in the trees, making them perfectly suited for an arboreal lifestyle.
-They are native to the tropical rainforests of Central and South America.
-With exceptionally low metabolic rates, they can sleep for up to 20 hours a day.
+They are uniquely adapted to life in the trees and are native to the tropical rainforests of Central and South America.
+With exceptionally low metabolic rates, they spend about 90% of their time resting on trees.

-Equipped with long, curved claws on their hands and feet, they are often found hanging upside down from the branches of trees.
+Equipped with long, curved claws on their hands and feet, sloths are often found hanging upside down from the branches of trees.
 They navigate along the canopy at a leisurely pace of about 40 yards per day.
-Their diet primarily consists of leaves, twigs, buds, and fruits.
-Most sloths feature a thick coat of gray to brown hair, often layered with black-and-white fur, which provides effective camouflage in their leafy habitats.
+Their diet primarily consists of leaves, but they also consume other plant parts, and even insects, depending on the species.

 Description